DonaldinhoTrumporino/discordbot/README.md

 #### Message Events

-Message events can filter on the following keys
+Message events can filter on the following keys:

 ```
 "message user"        ->        Trigger on message from a specific user (use tag)